Facebook Pixel How to Use HDR Merge in Lightroom: A Step-By-Step Guide

 Final notes

 Lightroom also requires access to the original photo files.
-It can’t create a HDR image from Smart Previews alone.
+It can’t create an HDR image from Smart Previews alone.

 Have you tried Lightroom’s HDR merge tool?
-If so, what did you think?
-Is it a worthwhile addition to Lightroom’s toolset or would you prefer to use a plug-in.
+If so, what do you think?
+Is it a worthwhile addition to Lightroom’s toolkit, or do you prefer a different solution?
 Please let us know in the comments below.

 Read more from our Post Production category